 Is pay-as-you-go workers' comp cheaper?

-You'll find pay-as-you-go more affordable because it eliminates the need for large upfront payments and charges only for actual payroll.
+Pay-as-you-go is often more affordable because it eliminates the need for large upfront payments and charges only for actual payroll.
 Since premiums adjust automatically during slow periods, you avoid overpaying.
 The main savings come from better cash flow, though monthly costs become less predictable.

 Who offers pay-as-you-go workers' comp?

-Major carriers offer this through payroll providers like ADP, Paychex, and QuickBooks Payroll.
+Major carriers offer this through payroll providers like ADP, Paychex and QuickBooks Payroll.
 Not all insurers provide this option, limiting your choices.
 Work with agents specializing in pay-as-you-go coverage to find participating carriers and compare employers' liability limits.

 How do you calculate pay-as-you-go workers' comp premiums?